Rules

 Article 1 – Constitution

-1.01 Cooperative Housing International (“CHI ”), the apex body of the international cooperative housing movement, is hereby constituted as a Sectoral Organisation of the International Cooperative ICA (“the ICA”), in accordance with the Rules and Bylaws of the ICA.
+1.01 Cooperative Housing International (“CHI ”), the apex body of the international cooperative housing movement, is hereby constituted as a Sectoral Organisation of the International Cooperative ICA (“the ICA”), in accordance with the Articles of Association of the ICA.

 Article 2 – Objects